cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-05-08-evaluation-metrics-for-ml-based-financial-fraud-detection-models.md

 But evaluation doesn’t stop at metrics.

-Weighting fraud by transaction amount matters: catching a \$10,000 fraud is more impactful than catching ten \$1 cases.
+Weighting fraud by transaction amount matters: catching a 10,000 USD fraud is more impactful than catching ten 1,000 USD cases.

 And finally: metrics on static test sets aren't enough.